jspm/jspm-cli/README.md

 ```

 Run any local server to load the page (eg `jspx http-server`), and you should see the code running in the browser console.

+**We are loading 100s of ES modules converted from Node.js semantics to work natively in the browser with only a package map.**

 > jspx is just like npx, but for jspm.
 A jspm install is run in the background to a private package and everything is executed as Node-native ES modules with the jspm resolver.